biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Angela Savage
     * Lindsay Flowers
     * Jarron Born
+* **Preliminaries**:
+  * Round 1: Lost to Expressway A/G, Buffalo, NY 75 to 80
+  * Round 2: Won against Braeswood A/G, Houston, TX 180 to 15
+  * Round 3: Won against Cornerstone A/G, Fremont, NC 185 to 30
+  * Round 4: Won against First A/G, Aurora, CO 250 to 30
+  * Round 5: Won against Rochester A/G, Rochester, MN 165 to 0
+  * Round 6: Lost to First A/G, East Lansing, MI 75 to 140
+  * Round 7: Won against Dixon A/G, Dixon, MO 65 to 5
+  * Playoff: Lost to Expressway A/G, Buffalo, NY 40 to 150
 * **Round Robin**:
   * Round 1: Won against Orange County Worship Center, Santa Ana, CA 95 to 0
   * Round 2: Won against Chester Christian Center, Chesterland, OH 155 to 50